Regions form the middle tier of national, regional and county swimming governance. Each region is independently managed and employs their own staff.

 Swim England East Region Strategy 2017 – 2021

-The Strategy is supported by the annual plans and budgets, produced for each of the aquatics disciplines.
+The Strategy is supported by the annual plans and budgets, which include plans for each of the aquatic disciplines.

-Every year we produce a report telling everyone what we have achieved during the previous 12 months.
-This report is then discussed at our Annual Council Meeting.
+Every year we produce a report telling our members what we have achieved during the previous 12 months.
+This report is then discussed at our Annual Meeting, which in future will be held in April.

 Reports from previous years are held in the archive.